joshua-cornett/fetch2match/README.md

 Welcome to **Fetch2Match**!
 This project is a website for dog lovers to search through a database of shelter dogs, with the hope of finding a new home for these dogs.
 Users can filter by breed, paginate through the results, sort the list, and add dogs to their favorites for matching.

-### _NOTE: This is part of a frontend exercise given to me by FetchRewards.
+### _NOTE: This is part of a frontend exercise given to me by a certain company.
 The API that this is linked to is theirs, while the frontend is of my design and development._

 ## Table of Contents